ProzorroUKR/prozorro-docs/docs/source/cfaselectionua/overview.rst

 Next steps
 ----------
-You might find it helpful to look at the :ref:`cfaselectionua_tutorial`.
+You might find it helpful to look at the :ref:`tutorial`.